 What happens after a petition has been presented?

 After a petition has been announced in the House the full terms of the petition (but not the signatures) are printed in the Hansard for that day.
-They are also published on the Petitions Committee’s website.
+They are also published on the Petitions Committee’s webpage.
 The Committee may forward the terms of the petition to the Minister responsible for the administration of the matter raised in the petition.
-Responses to petitions are announced in the House, printed in Hansard and are published on the Committee’s website.
+Responses to petitions are announced in the House, printed in Hansard and are published on the Committee’s webpage.
 The Petitions Committee may also decide to hold discussions with the principal petitioner and government officials on the subject of the petition, at its discretion.

 In the United Kingdom the right of petitioning the Crown and Parliament for redress of grievances dates back to the reign of King Edward I in the 13th century.
 The origins of Parliament itself can be traced back to those meetings of the King’s Council which considered petitions.
 The terms ‘bill’ and ‘petition’ originally had the same meaning.
 Some of the earliest legislation was in fact no more than a petition which had been agreed to by the King.